 I have learned much about the motives of the various anonymous gospel-storytellers and I know that the weavers of the passion narratives, where not eye-witnesses to the crucifixion.
 I know that the anonymous gospel-storyteller that we call John wrote his interpretation of Jesus’ execution more than 70 years after the event.
 I know that this anonymous gospel-storyteller lived in a community that had experienced the wrath of the Roman Empire and lived with the reality that the Romans had destroyed the Temple in Jerusalem and driven the Jewish people into exile.

-Scholars have taught me that the fledgling community of followers of the Way had been driven out of Jewish synagogues because and were at odds with the Jewish community.
-Scholars have taught me that the anonymous gospel-storyteller had all sorts of reasons for telling the story of Jesus death in a particular way, casting the Jews and not the Roman’s as Jesus’ executioners.
+Scholars have taught me that the fledgling community of followers of the Way had been driven out of Jewish synagogues and were at odds with the Jewish community.
+Scholars have taught me that the anonymous gospel-storyteller had all sorts of reasons for telling the story of Jesus’ death in a particular way, casting the Jews and not the Roman’s as Jesus’ executioners.
 We now know that crucifixions were carried out in the thousands by the Roman Empire as a means of striking fear into the hearts of the Jews.
-We know only too well, that the idea that the Jews would have shouted “Crucify him” is in all likelihood the story-tellers attempt to shift blame from the forces of Empire and onto the Jewish people.
+We know only too well, that the idea that the Jews would have shouted “Crucify him” is in all likelihood the story-teller’s attempt to shift blame from the forces of Empire onto the Jewish people.
 We certainly know that the anonymous gospel-storyteller that we call Matthew has done an untold amount of damage by putting into the mouths of the Jewish crowd, the words, “Crucify him.
 His blood is upon us and upon our children.”
-The deaths of millions of Jews, indeed even the Holocaust can be directly attributed to Christian contempt for Jew’s malignly accused of being Christ-killers.
+The deaths of millions of Jews, indeed even the Holocaust, can be directly attributed to Christian contempt for Jews malignly accused of being Christ-killers.
 And so, for years I sang, “I was there.
 It was I who crucified him.
-I who denied him.” in a vain attempt to point to a kinder, gentler, historically correct version of Jesus execution.
-And still I “trembled, trembled, trembled.”
+I who denied him.” in a vain attempt to point to a kinder, gentler, historically correct version of Jesus’ execution.
+And still, I “trembled, trembled, trembled.”
 Because it was my sin, our sin, from which we needed to be rescued.
-I could see myself there, watching from the sidelines, knowing full well that Jesus’ died to save me, and to save you.
-What my trembling self didn’t know, but now knows is that for centuries the atonement theory that cast Jesus as God’s sacrifice for sin, did not exist in the Christian Church; indeed, the idea that Jesus was some sort of substitutionary sacrifice for sin was not fully developed until the 11th century.
+I could see myself there, watching from the sidelines, knowing full well that Jesus died to save me, and to save you.
+What my trembling self didn’t know, but now knows is that for centuries the atonement theory that cast Jesus as God’s sacrifice for sin, for centuries did not exist in the Christian Church; indeed, the idea that Jesus was some sort of substitutionary sacrifice for sin was not fully developed until the 11th century.

 I cannot and will not worship a God who demands a blood sacrifice for sin.
 Reading the accounts of the anonymous gospel-storytellers with eyes opened wide by biblical scholars, historians, and theologians, we’ve learned to read between the lines and beyond the page and the portrait of Jesus is being remembered in ways that reflect not the traditions of centuries, but rather the possibilities of Jesus time and place.
 We are beginning to understand Jesus the man and this causes me to tremble, tremble, tremble, because Jesus the man was a justice-seeker the likes of which the world rarely sees.
-Jesus steadfastly refused to take up arms against his oppressor.
+Jesus steadfastly refused to take up arms against his oppressors.
 Jesus practiced non-violent resistance in ways that impacted his people and worried his oppressors.
 Jesus knew God as LOVE and proclaimed that LOVE, even going so far as to teach people to LOVE their enemies.
 Jesus challenged the religious authorities of his day to see beyond the scriptures and embody the God that he defined as LOVE.
 Jesus claimed ONEness with God and called upon his followers to understand their ONEness with one another.

 Jesus was anything but a pacifist.
 Jesus was an activist, an agitator who practiced civil disobedience in ways that got him noticed by the powers that be.
 Jesus refused to avoid confrontation with those powers.
 Jesus was political, always speaking out on behalf of the poor and the marginalized.
 Jesus threatened the status quo.
 Jesus threatened the economic system because it oppressed the poor and enslaved the wealthy.
 Jesus threatened the military might of Empire because of the needless suffering and death that was all around him.
 Jesus taught a way of being in the world that encouraged his followers to live life abundantly, and to love extravagantly, pointing to a God who is LOVE.